September 10th, 2024

 Previous Editions

-The first FMTea event was FMTea 2019, the Formal Methods Teaching Workshop and Tutorial, in October 2019 in Porto, Portugal, affiliated with the 3rd World Congress on Formal Methods (FM19) with proceedings as Springer LNCS 11758.
-Website: https://fmtea.github.io/FMTea19/
+The third Formal Methods Teaching Workshop and Tutorial, FMTea 2019, affiliated with the 3rd World Congress on Formal Methods, FM'19, took place in October 2019 in Porto, Portugal, with proceedings as Springer LNCS 11758.

-The FMTea21 workshop, affiliated with FM 2021, the 24th International Symposium on Formal Methods, Beijing, was held only online in November 2021, with proceedings published as Springer LNCS 13122.
-Website: https://fmtea.github.io/FMTea21/
+The FMTea 2021 workshop, affiliated with the 24th International Symposium on Formal Methods, FM 2021, Beijing, China, was held online in November 2021, with proceedings published as Springer LNCS 13122.

-The FMTea23 workshop, affiliated with FM 2023, the 25th International Symposium on Formal Methods, Lübeck, was held on in March 2023, with proceedings published as Springer LNCS 13962.
-Website: https://fmtea.github.io/FMTea23/
+The FMTea 2023 workshop, affiliated with the 25th International Symposium on Formal Methods, FM 2023, Lübeck, was held on in March 2023, with proceedings published as Springer LNCS 13962.

-Several other events focused on teaching aspects for Formal Methods were held in the beginning of the 2000s:
+Several related events focused on teaching aspects for Formal Methods were held in the 2000s:

 Call for Papers